 There are electric vehicles for all lifestyles

 With a wide range of models and price points, buying an electric vehicle has never been easier.
 Right now, there are over 65 electric vehicle models available in Canada, with many more on the way.

 - Battery-electric vehicles (BEV) produce no carbon dioxide or other emissions during operation.

 - Plug-in hybrid electric vehicles (PHEV) are emissions-free when operating in electric-only mode, but they may have a greater overall driving range than BEVs

 Many models have enough battery range to meet your daily driving needs when charged overnight.

 Find out which vehicle is right for you

 Electric vehicles are more affordable than ever

-If you live in Quebec or British Columbia, your provincial government has financial incentives to encourage you to buy or lease an electric vehicle.
+There are federal and provincial or territorial government financial incentives to encourage you to buy or lease an electric vehicle.
 Check out the programs available: